letruxux/watchdog-edited/README.md

 </h1>

+Also the program code is very bad.
+I just wanted it to work so sorry if it's kind of hard to work with.

 # Installation
 Before installing the script on a machine, edit the first two lines of code.
 If you don't know how to get the needed info, check out the guides below.:
 ```